Growing support for political violence raises alarms

 “I only came in in 2018, and the threats that I’ve received have always been in connection to the former president,” she continued.
 “Certainly we saw a coarsening of public dialogue, a willingness to throw around baseless accusations that the former president supported — modeled as behavior — and I would attribute much of it to his example to the country.”

-U.S. government agencies appear increasingly concerned about heightened risk of political hostility in America, as well as the international dimension of the problem.
+U.S. government agencies appear increasingly concerned about heightened risk of political hostility in America and the international dimension of the problem.

 The Department of Homeland Security (DHS) has warned that violence in the U.S. is increasingly likely to be politically motivated, a trend that could collide with concerns over the threat from lone actors.